LLC

 The memorial portals simultaneously address the history of the site and its recreational grounds.
 Intervening in each of the three fenced elevations, the memorial takes the monument off its pedestal and puts it at eye level, physically and visually accessible to the public — a series of thresholds that visitors must pass through to access the grounds.
 Gates incorporated into each portal can be closed while children are out on recess, but otherwise remain open to the public.

 The entry portals recall the informal timber buildings of Camp Barker through wood-clad structures that allow for passage and shading.
 A continuous folded plane forms each portal’s floor, walls, and roof.
 On the playground side, smaller side wings create habitable spaces that engage the scale of the child.
 A liner of brass invites reflection and casts a warm glow.
-Standing within the portal and looking into the brass surface, one can view the outline of one’s own reflection and the surrounding colors, a kind of visible ghost that removes personal identity in favor of a shared human condition.
+Standing within the portal and looking into the brass surface one can view the outline of one’s own reflection and the surrounding colors, a kind of visible ghost that removes personal identity in favor of a shared human condition.

 In contrast to the white marble landmarks that define Washington D.C. and the nearby General John Logan equestrian figure at Logan Circle, the exterior surfaces of each portal are clad in charred wood, a finishing technique which fortifies the material against UV, fire, insects, and other environmental agents.
 Integrated into this palette are a series of narrative bas relief sculptures by artist Vinnie Bagwell which more overtly convey the site’s themes.
-The recessed sculptures, cast of blackened bronze to match the wood, are set into the thickness of the folding portals and depict key figures, moments, and texts in African American history.
+The recessed sculptures, cast of blackened bronze to match the wood, are set into the thickness

 The Camp Barker Memorial germinates the site’s contradictions for emotional impact: the memorial beacons the elementary school, abstract space frames narrative sculpture, charred wood folds over a thin brass liner.
 Realities that might not readily coexist are forced to do so — the daily diversions of contemporary schoolchildren play out on a site where people once sheltered from captivity.
 It is contrast that makes the memorial a critical part of the elementary school campus.
 Present day students may daydream of the children that learned on these grounds a century and a half prior: confronting the promise of emancipation but a long road to equity ahead.
 That fight is visibly ongoing, and the memorial, a reminder of what is at stake.